Ormond Beach, Florida: Economy

 Ormond Beach is an active commercial and residential market in the Deltona-Daytona Beach-Ormond Beach MSA.
-Manufacturers enjoy a healthy business climate and engage in global marketing.

 Ormond Beach Business Park and Airpark, a foreign trade zone, is home to 29 companies that provide more than 2,000 jobs.

 Recent studies show the workforce to be educated, productive, and competitive with 10 percent underemployed.
 Seven colleges and universities and the Advanced Technology Center support business needs with career advancement, workforce development, and research.
 Education, health care, and government are the largest employment sectors within the area.
+Ormond Beach is home to large sunscreen manufacturing for global brands Banana Boat and Hawaiian Tropic.

 Among the corporations that call Ormond Beach home are: